Item logo image for Playwright Test Results

 Overview

-View Playwright test results from a local file or GitHub repository
+View Playwright test results from GitHub, AWS, or any direct URL

 Details